 From an estate planning perspective, placing LLC interests in trust can facilitate asset protection by isolating ownership and controlling transfer upon the settlor’s death, potentially minimizing estate taxes.

 Failure to address these tax implications can lead to unintended tax burdens or compromised asset protection.
+For example, if a grantor trust is not properly structured, LLC income may be taxed at the trust level at higher marginal rates rather than passing through to the grantor’s individual return.
+Similarly, inadequate basis planning at the time of transfer can create unexpected capital gains exposure for the trust or its beneficiaries upon a later sale of the LLC interests.
 Therefore, integrating tax planning with trust administration is essential for maximizing benefits of LLC interests held in trust in both estate planning and asset protection contexts.

-Best Practices for Trustees Managing LLC Voting Rights
+What Are Best Practices for Trustees Managing LLC Voting Rights?

 Effective management of LLC voting rights requires trustees to have a clear understanding of the specific rights attached to the trust-held interests.